fiatrete/OpenDAN-Personal-AI-OS/doc/QuickStart.md

 ## Run
 The first Run of OpenDAN needs to be initialized.
 You need to enter some information in the process of initialization.
 Therefore, when starting the docker, remember to bring the -it parameter.

-OpenDan is your Personal AIOS, so it will generate some important personal data (such as chat history with agent, schedule data, etc.) during its operation.
+OpenDAN is your Personal AIOS, so it will generate some important personal data (such as chat history with agent, schedule data, etc.) during its operation.
 These data will be stored on your local disk.
 ThereforeWe recommend that you mount the local disk into the container of Docker so that the data can be guaranteed.

 ```
 docker run -v /your/local/myai/:/root/myai --name aios -it paios/aios:latest